zense/IIITB-StudentKit/docs/required.md

 **Cell phone Connections**

-There is an Airtel SIM card outlet near to the campus , students are requested to get their SIM cards according to their preferences without any worry of signal problems.
+There is an Airtel SIM card outlet near to the campus, students are requested to get their SIM cards according to their preferences without any worry of signal problems.